 During the program, SMHS M.D. students spend time at a variety of GW’s affiliated local clinics and community hospitals, as well as the area’s large military hospitals and facilities.

-The Track Program, run by the Office of Student Opportunities (OSO), is an educational program designed to enrich students' experiences and opportunities, and expose them to various concentrations of study.
+The Scholarly Concentration, overseen by the Office of Student Opportunities (OSO), is an educational program designed to enrich students' experiences and opportunities, and expose them to various concentrations of study.
 SMHS believes this program will further students' medical careers by providing a broader health care perspective and exposure to leadership opportunities.

 GW maintains a national reputation for placing graduates into quality residency programs, including world-renowned facilities in the D.C. area and throughout the nation.